tschissl/certification/OKUM.md

 ![plot of chunk QQ plot](figure/QQ_plot.png)

-### final result based on median for assinged value and measurement uncertainty based on variance components
+### final result based on median for property value and measurement uncertainty based on variance components
-The Al2O3 median of the Lab+packet medians after outlier removal is 7.98 g/100 g
+The LOI median of the Lab+packet medians after outlier removal is 4.6975 g/100 g
-The expanded standard uncertainty for the assigned value of Al2O3 is 0.0381 exluded labs for Al2O3 is/are 12, 14
+The expanded standard uncertainty for the assigned value of LOI is 0.1281 exluded labs for LOI is/are 1, 31
-labs remaining for calculations 21
+labs remaining for calculations 20